-You can use 12 ounces of any kind of beer for beer bread.
+You can use 12 ounces of any kind of beer for this beer bread recipe.
 I usually opt for whatever is in the refrigerator, but you can also use the type of beer as an opportunity to play around with the recipe.

 - Go Seasonal.
 Try making beer bread with pumpkin ale, a nutty brown winter ale, or even a hard cider.